mvxe/rtoml/README.md

     mapa["x"]["xx"].comments.push_back("comment 2");
 ~~~

-Once all entries are initialized we can now load a file:
+Once all entries have been initialized we can now load a file.
+This searches the file for entries matching those that have been initialized, and if found replaces the variable values with those from the file.
+Other entries are ignored.
 ~~~cpp
     mapa.load();
 ~~~